unisi-tech/unisi/README.md

  - Voice interaction
  - Persistence

-### Installing ###
+### Installing
 ```
 pip install unisi
 ```

-### Programming ###
+### Programming
-Automatic functionality means that only configuration has to be defined and for all paramaters UNISI has defaults that can be redefined in config.py file.
+Automatic functionality means that only configuration has to be defined and for all parameters UNISI has defaults that can be redefined in config.py file.
-UNISI is a universal data protocol and compact yet highly efficient framework designed for serving and proccessing data in UNISI format.
+UNISI is a universal data protocol and compact yet highly efficient framework designed for serving and processing data in UNISI format.
 The library includes the web version of a Unisi client and a comprehensive set of tools and resources for web application development.
 Supports Python 3.10+.

-### High level - Screen ###
+### High level - Screen
 The program directory has to contain a screens folder which contains all screens which Unisi has to show.

 Screen example my_project/screens/main.py